top of page

 Act I:

-But then, disaster.
+But then, disaster strikes.

 Crushed, Fran spirals.
 Is she washed up?
-Has her time passed? ("Hot Flashbacks")
+Has her time passed? ("Hot Flashbacks").

-She slinks home, heartbroken, plops onto her fainting couch, and does what any self-respecting woman in crisis would do: she reaches for a vintage copy of Cosmo—from 1993. (“The horoscopes were better back then.
+She slinks home, heartbroken, and plops onto her fainting couch.
+What does she do in a crisis?
+She reaches for a vintage copy ofCosmo—from 1993.* (“The horoscopes were better back then.
 They didn’t sugarcoat your doom.”)

-“Tired of being underestimated?Want to shut up your critics, out-sing your competition, and finally take center stage?
+“Tired of being underestimated?
+Want to shut up your critics, out-sing your competition, and finally take center stage?
 Acting, Singing, Dancing...
 Three of the best Broadway coaches.
 One chance to reinvent yourself.
 Call: (555) 1-FLAIR-NOW.
 Serious inquiries only.
 No divas.
 No refunds.
 No flats.”

-Fran's three new instructors are... eccentric, to say the least:
+Fran's three new instructors are eccentric:

 “Why do they all smell like pastrami on rye?!”